 Sycamore and oak were the most abundant trees in the study site, accounting for about 20% and 15% of the tree species, respectively; but they only accounted for only about 6% and 2% of foraging observations, respectively.
 Only about 14% of the trees in the study site were yew, however, yet Reds spent almost one-third of their foraging time eating yew seeds.
 Some 5% of the trees were beech but were the second most selected tree, accounting for just over 11% of foraging observations.
 Yew is generally considered to be a species preferred by Reds more than Greys, albeit that there are records of Greys eating yew and this is something I have witnessed myself, and that yew tree distribution may be an important consideration for Red squirrel reintroduction projects.

 Both species are efficient at digesting high energy tree seeds and fruits and slightly less so the leaves and stems, although this may vary.
 In a 1979 paper to a Russian journal, I.P.
-Karpukhin reported that when seed crops in spruce forests of the former USSR, Red squirrels switched to eating more vegetable matter, with high cellulose content.
+Karpukhin reported that when seed crops in spruce forests of the former USSR were poor, Red squirrels switched to eating more vegetable matter, with high cellulose content.
 The result was that these animals developed longer intestines, with particular expansion of the large intestine and cecum.

 Squirrels generally avoid seeds with high polyphenol content, because they disable enzymes in their guts and reduce their digestive efficiency and also reduce water absorption.
 Many acorns are high in the polyphenols called tannins and studies in America have shown that Greys will avoid trees the produce high-tannin acorns in favour of nearby ones with lower levels.
 Grey will also frequently cache acorns rather than eating them on the spot and it has been suggested that this may allow tannins to leach out of the acorn into the soil.
 Greys are, nonetheless, better able to process tannins than Reds and during their study on digestive efficiency in squirrels, published in 1993, Robert Kenward and Jessica Holm found that when given a mixed diet the Greys readily ate acorns, while the Reds ignored them.
 Only when given only acorns did the Reds feed on them and were about 40% less efficient at digesting them that Greys were, the researchers noting: